San Diego Zoo Safari Park Guide

 Lion Camp

 See the lions from multiple angles at the Lion Camp exhibit.
-Their habitat features lots of open space and views into their dens so that you're sure to be able to get a good view of these large animals.
+Their habitat features lots of open space and views into their dens.
+You're bound to be able to get a good view of these large animals.

 Cheetah Run